Thomas E. G. Ransom: Biography

-Ransom was wounded four times: in a skirmish near Charleston, Missouri, on August 20, 1861; at the Fort Donelson in February 1862; severely (in the head) during the Battle of Shiloh on April 6, 1862; and at the Battle of Sabine Cross Roads, Louisiana, on April 4, 1864.
+Ransom was wounded four times: in a skirmish near Charleston, Missouri, on August 20, 1861; at the Fort Donelson in February 1862; severely (in the head) during the Battle of Shiloh on April 6, 1862; and at the Battle of Sabine Cross Roads, Louisiana, on April 8, 1864.
 His wounds at the latter engagement were so severe that he was evacuated to Chicago for treatment.

 At various times, he commanded divisions of XIII, XVI and XVII Corps.
 He led XVII Corps in the pursuit of a Confederate force through North Georgia into Alabama.
 Returning to Georgia in October, he was taken severely ill with dysentery, but remained in command and on the field until too weak to go further.
 When told that he had but a few hours to live, he answered: "I am not afraid to die, I have met death too often to be afraid of it now."

-He was awarded a brevet (honorary promotion) to major general on September 1, 1864 and died in service a few weeks later.
+He was awarded a brevet promotion to major general on September 1, 1864 and died a few weeks later.

 Burial

 General Ransom is buried in Rosehill Cemetery in Chicago.

 Ransom's memory was cherished by many prominent Union Generals including Grant and Sherman.
 The historian Edward G. Longacre notes that the stoic Grant wept upon hearing of young Ransom's death.
 Ransom's close friend, Grenville Dodge, recalled how, even years later, President Grant would frequently talk about young Ransom with great affection and respect.
 Sherman kept a photograph of General Ransom on the wall of his office 20 years after the war.

 After his death, the community of Ransom, Illinois, was named in his honor.
+Fort Ransom and Ransom County in North Dakota are named after him.